PyRepair/maniple/training-data/summarize-experiment/pandas/30/prompt_response_response_7.md

     return data, False
 ```

-With this correction, the function now checks for boolean values and skips the conversion to datetime if the data type is boolean.
-This should address the issue of attempting to convert boolean values into datetime objects, resolving the bug.
+These updates ensure that boolean values are excluded from the date parsing process and that the `astype` method is correctly applied to the `new_data` array.
+This should resolve the error message related to boolean values not being convertible to datetime and ensure the expected behavior of the function.

-This revised code can be used as a drop-in replacement for the buggy version of the function.